To apply for a clinic, a law student must:

 Due to the enrollment limits and the student demand, the faculty has adopted selection policies for the clinics to meet several goals.
 A basic goal is to give students who have not taken a clinic priority in admission so that as many students as possible can have supervised legal experience.

 The lottery process is the primary way of selecting students for clinics.
 It is designed to give students who meet the prerequisites a fair chance of getting into a clinic.
-Students closest to graduation who have not taken a clinic get first priority in the lottery.
+Lottery priority is determined by semester as explained in Section (A) below.
 Students select the clinic of their first choice, but will be considered for other clinics they designate to broaden their chances of getting in one.

 Access for evening students